Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: Methods

-Second, we consider the general case, where all $\calB_i$ and $\bar{\calB}_i$ can be either unitary Clifford operations or projection operations.
+Second, we consider the general case, where $\calB_j$ and $\calB'_j$ can be an operation of either a Clifford gate or a projector.
 In this case, Eq.~\eqref{eq: Cliff on Pauli} is violated.
 For example, $\dketbra{0}{0}$ maps $I=XX$ to $\frac{1}{2} (I + Z)$ but maps $X$ to zero.
-Consequently, the method employed for the first case cannot be applied directly.
+Consequently, the method employed for the unitary case cannot be applied directly.
 Nevertheless, we propose an alternative efficient algorithm below.